Middle School Curriculum

 Sixth Grade Language Arts

-In Language Arts, students uncover the roots of Western literature beginning with Greek mythology.
-Students analyze how stories reflect societies, as well as how stories have been used as criticism of flawed societies.
-We read historical fiction from the medieval and Renaissance periods, the Industrial Revolution, and both World Wars.
+Guided by the essential question, What does it mean to be part of a society?, 6th grade students uncover the roots of Western literature beginning with Greek mythology.
+They analyze how stories reflect societies, as well as how stories have been used as criticism of flawed societies.
+Students read historical fiction from the medieval and Renaissance periods, the Industrial Revolution, and both World Wars.
 Students investigate how stories can effect change and how individuals respond to oppressive societies.
-Sixth graders also focus on the elements of fiction, including plot, characterization, theme, point-of-view, and setting.
+They also focus on the elements of fiction, including plot, characterization, theme, point-of-view, and setting.
 Students work toward creating thorough, well-organized responses to literature.
 Developing strong paragraphs, incorporating transitions into their writing, and crafting a thesis statement are critical areas of focus in writing during the sixth grade year.

 The middle school music and theater curriculum focuses on building students' music knowledge by fully understanding music history, theory, and covering several genres from classical to rap, from bluegrass to bebop.
 Music is integrated into the subject areas in each grade level as natural connections are made.
 In eighth grade, music and service learning are integrated as students create music for emotion and perform monthly for the residents of the Brian Center.
 Middle school students have the opportunity to work with upper school students and participate in the annual school musical, which is performed during winter trimester.
 Middle school students explore musical theater and theater performance as well as acting techniques through weekly classroom drama activities and skills practice.
 Students practice acting, dance and voice and this collaborative method emphasizes training of the whole actor with a deeper integration of the skills needed to develop students’ craft.